vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 ## Building the Peakboard app

 The Peakboard app is super simple.
-There are only two text fields for the input, a button and a text field for the output.
-We don't forget to give the textfields proper names to use them in scripting.
+There are two text fields for the input, a button that sends the request, and a text field for the output.
+We also make sure to give the text fields proper names, so we can use them in scripting.

 ![image](/assets/2024-03-23/030.png)